 Communicate new features, releases, and announcements

-The next step is to circle back to them about the progress.
-And when the feature is finally released, make sure they’re the first people to know.
-Providing follow-up communication to each and every customer and stakeholder who provided the feedback can be an overwhelming task.
+The next step is to get back to them about the progress.
+And when the feature is finally released, ensure they’re the first to know.
+Providing follow-up communication to every customer and stakeholder who provided the feedback can be overwhelming.
 But this shouldn’t keep you from doing it.

 How do you engage customers throughout the product lifecycle?
 One way is to use a customer feedback tool like Rapidr, which provides a product changelog to announce product updates and increase feature awareness.